GOFTER.app should be moved into the Application folder or any subfolder therin.

 If there is a persisting thru connection from an earlier session (in the case that the application abnormally quit earlier, any pending MIDI handling is reset.

-By selecting "Check for Updates" from the main menu, a new version can be installed from inside the application, as soon as it comes available.
+By selecting "Check for Updates" from the main menu, a new version can be installed from inside the application, if available.

-For the editor to function properly, a two-way (input/output) MIDI connection to the Microwave has to be etablished.
+For the editor to function properly, a two-way (input/output) MIDI connection to the Blofeld has to be etablished.
 This is where all system exclusive data requests and dumps are taking place.

 Optionally, an Input Keyboard may be connected via MIDI Setup.
 For the blofeld, this is not particularly necessary because of the dedicated DIN MIDI input.